Alessandro Bausani

-Alessandro Bausani (Rome, May 29, 1921 – Rome, March 12, 1988) was a scholar of Islam, Arab and Persian studies, interlinguistics and the History of Religion, translating many works into Italian.
+Alessandro Bausani (29 May 1921 – 12 March 1988) was a scholar of Islam, Arab and Persian studies, interlinguistics and the History of Religion, translating many works into Italian.
 He was one of the greatest Italian scholars of Islam, as well as a translator and commentator of one of the most important translations of the Qur'an into the Italian language.

 A great polyglot, he spoke more than 30 languages, including Esperanto, African and Native American languages such as Cherokee and several important languages in the islamic world such as Indonesian, Arabic, Persian and Turkish.

+Education

+Bausani first studied Arabic with a neighbour, Virginia Vacca.
+By 1942, during World War II, he was sufficiently fluent in Persian to deliver radio broadcasts for Radio Roma.
+In 1943–1944, he learned Turkish under Paul Mulla.
+He received his doctorate from the Sapienza University of Rome in 1943 for a thesis on Persian syntax.
+By 1949, Bausani had abandoned his Catholic faith.
+He flirted with Protestantism before converting to the Baháʼí Faith by 1955.

 Academic career

 From 1956 to 1971 Bausani taught Persian language and literature and Indonesian language as well as Indonesian literature at the'Istituto Universitario Orientale in Naples.
 There he instituted teaching of Urdu language and Urdu literature' and Persian literature of India'.
 Later he taught Islamic studies at the Scuola Orientale of the Facoltà di Lettere e Filosofia of the Università di Roma "La Sapienza".